-The facility will demonstrate ongoing efforts in all aspects of treatment and planning to engage and involve the child and family when appropriate.
+The facility will demonstrate ongoing efforts in all aspects of treatment and planning to engage and involve the child/adolescent and family/caregivers when appropriate.

-The If deemed medically necessary, Court ordered first 30 days of Court ordered admissions to the Albert J. Solnit Center shall be deemed medically necessary and so authorizedauthorized 30 units upon admission.
+The If deemed medically necessary, Court ordered first 30 days of Court ordered admissions to the Albert J. Solnit Center shall be deemed medically necessary and so authorized authorized 30 units upon admission.
 Such stays shall be subject to clinical review 21 days post admission to assist with timely discharge planning.
 Any court ordered stay beyond 30-days shall require concurrent review and will be authorized for a period of time that is deemed clinically appropriate and medically necessary to address the individualized needs of the child or adolescent.